chintown/shennong/README.md

 3. Give testing inputs.
 4. Taste them!

-Shennong will loop through each test inputs and feeds it to all the tester one by one.
+Shennong will loop through each test input and feeds it to all the tester one by one.

 Keeping the testing result, Shennong can give you a simple HTML table for comparison.